dloconnor/networking-fundamentals/lessons/network-engineer-toolkit/README.md

 - ss          Modern Linux alternative to netstat
 - curl        Test websites and APIs

-You do not need to memorise every option.
+Over time you'll get used to using every option.

-Learn what question each tool helps you answer.

-Packet Analysis
-Wireshark

 One of the most useful tools you can learn.

 Wireshark lets you inspect network traffic and see protocols such as:

-ARP
+- ARP
-DNS
+- DNS
-ICMP
+- ICMP
-TCP
+- TCP
-UDP
+- UDP
-HTTP
+- HTTP
-TLS
+- TLS
-tcpdump

-A command-line packet capture tool commonly used on Linux servers.

-Connecting to Network Devices
+## Connecting to Network Devices
 SSH

 Used to securely connect to routers, switches, firewalls and servers.